“Research is what I’m doing when I don’t know what I’m doing.” –Wernher von Braun

 Dig Deeper in Your Niche

-Complete other research.
-Such things would be to check out the nook in Google trends.
-Research all the shoulder niches on the Social media networks.
+Research all the shoulder niches on the usual Social Media networks.

 The best place to find out more information about an interest is on Reditt.
-And the best place to do that is w/ redditlist.com
+And the best place to do that is with redditlist.com

 You get a better view of the sub-Reddit’s than the actual Reddit search engine.
 The column in the middle shows how many subscribers a sub-Reddit currently has.
 The other important one is on the right, the fastest growing sub-Reddits.